zolagonano/my_scripts/README.md

 - `fw_ninja`: Firewall Ninja, Used for port forwarding, whitlisting IPs, and etc.
 - `usrs_bckup`: Backups Linux users by creating executable commands(using `useradd`) which can be executed on other servers.
+- `myip`: Simple script to show current IP address and It's location and provider.

 ## Contributing